Willie Wilson announces US Senate bid, challenging Senator Dick Durbin

 CHICAGO (WLS) -- Former Chicago mayoral candidate Willie Wilson officially announced his bid for the U.S. Senate Tuesday.

-Wilson plans to run as an independent and challenge longtime Democratic Senator Dick Durbin.
+Wilson is running as an Independent to challenge longtime Democratic Senator Dick Durbin.
+The formal mayoral and presidential candidate officially launched his bid Tuesday.

-The 71-year-old Wilson has run for high profile political offices before without much success.
-Wilson ran for mayor of Chicago in 2015 and 2019.
+"This thing isn't about Willie Wilson, it's about our citizens," he said during a morning news conference.

 Willie Wilson announces US Senate bid, challenging Senator Dick Durbin